-There are so many good reasons to get a business loan that you probably haven’t even considered half of them.
-For example, have you ever thought about taking out a loan to hire a new employee or getting a loan for the sole purpose of building your business’s credit?
+There are so many good reasons to get business funding that you probably haven’t even considered half of them.
+For example, have you ever thought about taking out funding to hire a new employee or getting funding for the sole purpose of building your business’s credit?
 Those are both valid reasons to apply for business financing, and there are many other reasons that might not have ever crossed your mind.

 You might be surprised at the wide variety of financing products available for almost any type of business pursuit.

-Even if you’ve never applied for financing before, a business loan is definitely something to think about if you are short on funds or are considering a new opportunity or investment that could advance your business.
+Even if you’ve never applied for financing before, business funding is definitely something to think about if you are short on funds or are considering a new opportunity or investment that could advance your business.

-There are plenty of different factors to take into account, but you can start by asking yourself these 5 questions to figure out what your business requires from a lender.
+There are plenty of different factors to take into account, but you can start by asking yourself these 5 questions to figure out what your business requires from a funder.

 1. How much money does your business need?